1999 Indianapolis 500: Carburetion Day

-Robby Gordon skipped the session and was at Gateway for the CART Motorola 300.
-Greg Ray shook down his car for a few laps.
-Roberto Moreno, who was also participating at Gateway, did practice for about an hour, then departed for St. Louis.
-Both drivers came back Sunday for race day.
+Roberto Moreno, who was also scheduled to race at Gateway, practiced for about an hour, then departed for St. Louis.
+Both Moreno and Gordon would be back on Sunday for race day.
 Tony Stewart returned to the track after his busy weekend.
-He took part in pole qualifying for the Coca-Cola 600 on Wednesday night, but did not make the top 20 there.
-He planned on 'standing on his time' at Charlotte and remaining in Indianapolis for the rest of the day.
+He took part in pole qualifying for the Coca-Cola 600 on Wednesday night, but did not make the top 25 there (he ranked 27th).
+He planned on 'standing on his time' at Charlotte and remained in Indianapolis for the rest of the day.
 Since Stewart was expected to miss the mandatory NASCAR pre-race drivers meeting, he was poised to start last on the grid at Charlotte regardless of his qualifying speed.